blazingdrummer/BakedModpack/README.md

 #### Please don't bug other devs with issues or feedback!
 Go to the [Contact Info](https://thunderstore.io/package/blazingdrummer/BakedModpack/#contact-info) section and I'd be happy to help you!
 I'll pass on any information the others will need, so try steer clear of the #tech-support channel of the main modding Discord with Baked-related questions if possible.
 Thanks!

----

-It's come to my attention that anyone who installs the modpack fresh might end up getting the latest version of a mod, rather than the one desired by the modpack.
-This is fine, except if you are trying to play multiplayer and end up with a version mismatch.
-Ebkr and I have worked out a fix for it, but until he has a chance to release a patch for the mod manager, we'll have to compensate.

-To start with, I'll keep up with modpack updates as quickly as possible, even if the changes are a single mod update, so that we can avoid the mismatch situation.
-I realize this might get a bit spammy, so I apologize in advance if it gets annoying.

-As for you users, I'd highly recommend re-updating the pack if you are going to play with someone who recently installed or updated it to make sure you guys end up with the same mod versions.
-As long as there isn't a mod update introduced that seriously breaks things, these measures should work fine.

----

 # Installation
   1. Install a mod manager that can automatically install dependencies (I'd recommend Ebkr's excellent [r2modman](https://thunderstore.io/package/ebkr/r2modman/) manager).